 This is seen in some upscale hotels where the cleaning staff will fold the first sheet of toilet paper into a triangle.
 The triangulated toilet paper informs the guests that the cleaning staff has been there, and has finished cleaning the room.
 The act of folding the first sheet of toilet paper into a triangle has spread to many hotels and to many countries.
 Some suggest that this behavior is a form of meme.

-Some hotels and resorts have taken toilet paper origami one step further by making more elaborate folds:
+Some hotels and resorts have taken TP origami one step further by making more elaborate folds:

 - Left: classic triangulated toilet paper origami

 - Middle: pleated toilet paper inspired by HotelChatter

 - Right: pleated-tuck toilet paper inspired by P O'Brian

 Folding toilet paper into a triangle is so prevalent that an elderly Japanese gentleman invented an automated toilet paper folding machine called "Meruboa".
 With the push of a lever, Meruboa will fold the first sheet of toilet paper into a perfect triangle.
 Manufacturers plan to make over 10,000 Meruboa holders per month, valuing over one billion yen per year.
 Original references no longer available but images of Meruboa can be seen here, estimated at $75 each.

 Stephen Gill spent 3 years photographing the folded toilet papers in hotels from various countries.
 He published a 52-page book called Anonymous Origami which shows the folded toilet papers.
 Linda Wright published a book showing how to fold elaborate origami designs with toilet paper.
 These TP creations are above and beyond the expected (see below for book review).